D4rktheJohtonian/Ponytown-/README.md

 You might even see me in the server for hours! 😁

+I'm online most of the time except for 12 am to 7 am.
+(Tho sometimes you might see me online at 12 am to 2 am).

+Oh, and my timezone is UTC+7 (I think-)

 *I'm either in the safe server near the FNF area and TMC/MP area.
 In Indonesian server, I usually wandering around in quiet place.*

 ![Screenshot_20250127_191741](https://github.com/user-attachments/assets/96b9d825-28a6-4131-9691-a797be348963)

-I usually use Pokémon and SAW characters as my pony.
-I often use Red, Ethan, William, and Gordon. ❤️💛
+I usually use Pokémon, God of War, or SAW characters as my pony.
+I often use Red, Ethan, Hermes, and William. ❤️💛

 My ponies has basic colouring but abstract shading.
 I use light colour as the outline shading lol.